 Were you or someone you know born at Otsego Memorial Hospital?
 During the month of February we are celebrating all who have been born at OMH.
 Just add the hashtag #bornatOMH to a photo of yourself (or your child).
 It could be from your first birthday, a trip to the zoo when you were seven, or a selfie you snapped yesterday.
+Be sure to set the photo to 'public' so we can see it!

 We look forward to seeing your smiling faces!
 So go ahead - post a pic and tag us, share with a friend, and lets show northern Michigan that OMH is where families are born!